GeoAi-nl/PowerBI-MapViewer/README.md

 ## Overview

 The MapViewer Visual from [GeoAI](https://www.geoai.nl) brings the power of a highly-configurable map to your Microsoft PowerBI report.
-This feature-rich Visual lets you show locations in your report on a basemap of your choosing.
-Web Mapping Service (WMS) layers can be added to enrich your map with extra information.
+This feature-rich Visual lets you show locations in your report from Longitude and Latitude fields in your data table.
+Choose from a range of basemaps to provide context.
+Additionally, Web Mapping Service (WMS) layers can be added to enrich your map with extra information.
 You can create a library of your favourite WMS endpoints and your layer styling and map extent is saved within the Power BI report.

 ________________________________